Please read our most recent newsletter for the latest developments at ACC! Click Here

 Can You Help?

-The price tag for the project is approximately $300,000, and it will proceed in stages as funds are available.
+The total price tag for the project is approximately $300,000, and it will proceed in stages as funds are available.
 So far, a tremendous amount has been accomplished with small donations from supporters.
 Right now, we need $30,000 to complete the ground level to the point it can be used for lessons, practice, and events.
 (Click on the Generosity link to see a more detailed breakdown of costs.)
 The project’s construction and finance team were hand picked for their expertise and honesty, and they are more than living up to expectations.
 Rest assured that every penny received will be accounted for and put to immediate use in building the center.